pinaraliogullari/Creational_Design_Patterns/README.md

 # Creational_Design_Patterns
- Yo can find my exercises on Creational Design Patterns in this repository
+ You can find my exercises on Creational Design Patterns in this repository

+-- Singleton Design Pattern
+-- Multiton Design Pattern